c-blake/lc/README.md

  - is extensible with fully user-defined file type tests & field formats

  - is compact (~1000 lines; ~300 is tables&help, ~300 of `cligen/[tab, humanUt]`
    might be part of `lc` if I didn't write both pkgs.)

  - has few dependencies (just `cligen` and the Nim stdlib)

  - is a work in progress, but a unique enough bundle of useful ideas to share.
-   With so many features and just me as a user, there are surely many bugs.
+   With so many features and few users, there are likely bugs.

 Multi-dimensionality/Attribute Layers
 =====================================